substratusai/kubeai/docs/installation/any.md

 helm show values kubeai/kubeai > values.yaml
 ```

-## Installation using GPUs
+## Installation using NVIDIA GPUs

-This section assumes you have a Kubernetes cluster with GPU resources available and
+This section assumes you have a Kubernetes cluster with NVIDIA GPU resources available and
 installed the NVIDIA device plugin that adds GPU information labels to the nodes.

 This time we need to use a custom resource profiles that define the nodeSelectors